 A car accident loan is a cash advance given to the car accident victim against any potential settlement from their case.
 These loans are also referred to as pre-settlement loans.

 When you receive a car accident loan, you get the money you will not need to pay back unless you win your case and receive a settlement.

 If you have been in a car accident, there are only two things you can do to recover damages from the at-fault party: start settlement negotiations or file a lawsuit.

-Unless you are willing to accept a low settlement amount, it could take several years for you to receive compensation.
-However, you do not need to wait for the settlement to get the money you need; instead, you can apply for a car accident loan.
+Unless you are willing to accept a low settlement amount, you could receive compensation for several years.
+However, you do not need to wait for the settlement to get the money.
+Instead, you can apply for a car accident loan.

 How Much Can You Receive?

 Once you apply for a car accident loan, the lawsuit funding company investigates the facts of the case and consults your attorney to determine how much your settlement is likely to be.
 They do not base the decision on your credit history or score but on the strength of your case and its potential outcome, and applying for a car accident loan will not affect your credit score.

 If the lawsuit loan company approves your loan and you accept their estimate, you sign a funding agreement, receive the money within a day or two, and use it to honor your financial obligations.
 The ability to acquire funding from a car accident loan in such a short time makes these loans popular.
 You no longer have to worry about how you will pay the bills if you are going to miss time at work because of your car accident injuries.

 The lawsuit loan industry is unregulated, and car accident loan costs vary between lenders.
 Some companies charge significant interest rates that can cost almost the whole settlement amount, while others charge modest rates.

 Therefore, you must speak to your funding company about their interest rates before you receive your loan.